 Through communications and conversations, we want to keep financial institutions and the broader payment industry informed on the design of the FedNow Service and how to prepare for it.
 Here are some of the most common questions we’ve received.

 - When will the FedNow Service launch and what features will be available?

 The Federal Reserve will take a phased approach to the FedNow Service.
 The initial launch is targeted for 2023 or 2024 and will focus on core functionality to meet market needs and help financial institutions transition to 24x7x365 operations.
 Initial features will include:

-Take a look at the FedNow product sheet (PDF) for a full list of initial features and functionality.
+Take a look at the FedNow product sheet (Off-site) for a full list of initial features and functionality.
 More details on timing and features will be released when available.